eliasbuchwald/-reddit/reddit-install-script-for-Ubuntu.md

 `update_reddits.sh` needs to be run.
 See [[Cron Jobs]] for more information on what this does.

+### What if the top bar isn't showing up at all?

+Check that `domain` in the ini file matches the domain that you're accessing your reddit clone with.

 ### Why doesn't search work?

 reddit used to use [Solr](http://lucene.apache.org/solr/) for its search needs, but [switched](http://blog.reddit.com/2010/07/new-search.html) to using [IndexTank](http://indextank.com/) in July 2010.
 The code for searching with Solr still exists in the repository, but is inactive.
 A third party running a reddit clone could either create a patch that reactivates Solr, or get an IndexTank account.